realA10001986/Dash-Gauges/README.md

 ##### &#9654; Save secondary settings on SD

 If this is checked, some settings (volume, etc) are stored on the SD card (if one is present).
-This helps to minimize write operations to the internal flash memory and to prolong the lifetime of your Plutonium Gauges.
+This helps to minimize write operations to the internal flash memory and to prolong the lifetime of your Dash Gauges.
 See [Flash Wear](#flash-wear).

 #### Gauge Hardware settings